 You can just hop on and go.

-I've been riding bikes my entire life.
-When I first started as a kid, I would just grab my bike and go.
-As I became "hardcore", I started spending thousands of dollars on gear that consumed my closet and was a chore to put on.
-This gear was to help make me faster and more efficient, but it never made my riding experience more fun.
+As a kid, you would just grab my bike and go.
+As we became "cyclists", we started spending thousands of dollars on gear that consumed our closets and was a chore to put on.
+This gear was to help make us faster and more efficient, but it never made our riding experience more fun.
 The Eaglebear Black's saddle is comfortable enough to ride without padded cycling shorts, but provides support for a day of pedaling.
-The Eaglebear Black is equipped with composite flat pedals.
+The Black is equipped with composite flat pedals.
 Sure, you can clip in to be more efficient or buy some fancy flats for more grip, but it's just not necessary.
-The Eaglebear Black can go all day just like it sits, and if you want to just hop on to go grab a coffee or cruise with your kids, you can do it.
+The Eaglebear Black can go all day just like it sits, and if you want to hop on to go grab a coffee or cruise with your kids, you can do it without changing your entire outfit.

 You can choose your mode.

-My life has changed over the years, and my kids have taken a large portion of my garage away.
-I can't have 6 bikes anymore.
-I needed to find a way to condense my bikes down to ease space and my wallet.
-The Black's intention was to become a 1 bike garage.
-Get the bike in Everyday mode, then get the MTB wheel set to swap out when you want to be able to have a dedicated trail bike.
+Our lives have changed as we've gotten older.
+Our kids have taken a large portion of our free time and garages away.
+There is no longer space for 6 personal bikes, let alone time to ride for 6 hours.
+We wanted to condense our bikes down to ease space.
+The Black's intention was to become a one-bike garage.
+Get the bike in Everyday mode, then get the MTB wheelset to swap out when you want to be able to have a dedicated trail bike.

 Hydraulic disc brakes work in any weather condition.

 Shimano brakes are the pinnacle of quality and performance.
-It has always been a no-brainer to use these brakes, and anyone that as spent time in the service department of a bike shop agrees.
+It has always been a no-brainer to use these brakes, and anyone who's spent time in the service department of a bike shop agrees.
 Shimano brakes stop on a dime and require almost no adjustment or maintenance.
-When the need for service does arise, parts are easy to get and maintenance is super simple.
+When the need for service does arise, parts are easy to get, and maintenance is super simple.

 The Black utilizes the Flat Mount standard.
 This way of mounting the calipers saves space and weight.